 Essential Strategy 3: DEI Initiatives Should Flow From the Top-Down

 DEI is most effective when it’s embedded within the culture of the organization.
 When DEI initiatives come from the top-down, they become a fundamental part of the business strategy and growth model.
 That means engaging senior leadership commitment on DEI goals.
-The study highlights examples of training for drawing a comparison.
 Most organizations leverage DEI training to facilitate awareness, but the truth is, it’s ineffective in the long term because as the report states, “DEI isn’t a training problem – it’s a strategy and culture problem.”

 Essential Strategy 4: Set Goals and Measure